dazld/backbone-autocomplete-view/readme.md

 ## Instantiation

-The view takes standard parameters, `collection` etc, and also an option `minimuInputLength` if you want to restrict searching until the input length is above a certain value.
+The view takes standard parameters, `collection` etc, and also an option `minimumInputLength` if you want to restrict searching until the input length is above a certain value.
+It defaults to zero (this might not be so great).

 ## `onSelect(<model>)`